ysbaddaden/earl/README.md

-Depending on the context, it may be useful to block the current fiber, for example if a library already spawned a dedicated fiber (e.g. `HTTP::Server` requests); sometimes wel need to start services in the background instead, and continue on with something else.
+Depending on the context, it may be useful to block the current fiber, for example if a library already spawned a dedicated fiber (e.g. `HTTP::Server` requests); sometimes we need to start services in the background instead, and continue on with something else.

 #### Stop Actors